znort/tuesday-take-home/README.md

 - If you don't complete all the tasks please include a readme describing the steps you would need to take to finish.

 ### How to submit
-To submit, fork this repository to your own github account and create a pull request using `msventurelabs/tuesday-take-home` as the base repository
+To submit, fork this repository to your own github account and create a pull request using `msventurelabs/tuesday-take-home` as the base repository.

 If you don't complete all the tasks please include a readme describing the steps you would need to take to finish.